Discover 33 Delightful Things to Do in Mallorca, Spain!

 The Soller train trip takes about an hour – squeezing through 13 tunnels.
 The time passes all too quickly because the scenery is just so darn scenic!

-It packages a drive through the Tramuntana mountains to Sa Calobra, an unbelievably scenic boat ride from Sa Calobra to Port de Soller and the tram ride to Soller with the vintage train ride back to Palma.
+Drive through the Tramuntana mountains to Sa Calobra, cruise the coast on an unbelievably scenic boat ride from Sa Calobra to Port de Soller, ride the tram to Soller, then wrap up the day with the vintage train ride back to Palma.

 8) Stroll the streets of Soller